Back to blog

 Old / unused pagesDeleteDon't migrate dead weight.
 Audit and prune.

-In our test, the inventory step took 45 minutes for 12 pages.
+Expect ~30-45 minutes for the inventory step on a 10-15 page account.
 Worth doing carefully — every page you migrate is a page you have to QA.

 Step 1: Export Everything